gsudre/lab_notes/116-rnaseq_dream.md

 * check that dream is really necessary, or if we can just do cameraPR in dupCor and go with that... much faster!
 Maybe even try using the table at different nominal p-value cut-offs just in case.
-* how about gene set developmental analysis within region? or maybe look only at the unique genes across stages?

 * Potential terms to look for gene sets:
    - neurodevelopmental disorders...
 ASD, developmental problems